Undergraduate and Graduate Credit Courses

 After a degree is awarded, its curriculum is closed.
 No adjustments to degree-applicable courses can be made.

 Two-credit courses are considered half courses.
 If you complete a two-credit course and you need full course credit toward an ALB requirement (e.g., to fulfill residency), you’ll need to complete a second two-credit course.
 It is highly recommended that you complete the pair of two-credit courses in one academic year, as a second two-credit course in that requirement area may not be offered the following year.
+Please note that a withdrawal grade (WD) will count as one of five allowed WD grades towards your ALB degree.

 Harvard Extension School Undergraduate Candidates Beginning Admission Courses for a Master of Liberal Arts